juju/docs/src/en/charms-deploying.md

 argument following the `juju deploy` command.

-When deploying an application to a target with multiple spaces, the operator must specify which space to use - ambiguous bindings will result in a provisioning failure.
-The following, for example, will deploy the 'mysql' application to the 'db-space' space:
+When deploying an application to a target with multiple spaces, the operator must specify which space to use because ambiguous bindings will result in a provisioning failure.
+For example, the following will deploy the 'mysql' application to the 'db-space' space:

 ```bash